QUAIL SEEDS

 1 Comment

 • You can prepare the existing soil by removing the weeds and raking out your soil into a loose, fine-textured seedbed.
+There are various ways to do that, described below.

 • You can use the No-Dig method of preparing a new bed: Mow down any weeds and remove any woody or large plants.
 Lay down wet cardboard, or several layers of paper on the ground over the weeds.
 Cover it with a thick layer (6-8") of compost or potting mix or both; and plant into the compost layer.
-Keep moist.
+Keep moist. (in arid regions, this can be a challenge.)

 In the past decade, soil science has drastically changed our understanding of the role of soil organisms in building fertile soil that both encourages root growth and provides nutrients.
 The best, most fertile soils are not tilled or disturbed and are always covered with plants and/or mulch.
 No one has done more to teach the labor-saving and soil-building possibilities of no-dig gardening than Charles Dowding, a market gardener in the UK.
 His website, books, and YouTube channel have easy and inviting explanation of no-dig gardening for the home gardener.
 Recently, a wave of young vegetable farmers have transformed market garden techniques by focusing on encouraging soil life.
 Their methods are well-documented in the No-Till Grower's podcast and YouTube channel, as well as books by Jean-Martin Fortier, Jesse Frost, Brian O'Hara, and others.
+Many No-Dig and No-Till gardens start by using large amounts of compost, which forms a surface layer up to 8" deep and is basically the planting medium.
+In the most extreme scenario, this is almost as if you made a raised bed but spread the planting medium on the ground instead of confining it with sides.
+More recently, some people are doing a cheaper, less intensive method.
+They remove weeds by occultation or shallow tillage with hoe or tilther.
+Then compost and any mineral amendments are raked in and the area is planted.
+Roots from the previous crop are left to compost in place.

 Amendments are minerals, or plant & animal residues that are added to make the soil more fertile or to correct imbalances.
 If you are digging your garden, mix them into the top layer or soil.
 In No-Dig gardens, they are scattered on the ground and covered with compost.
 Worms and other organisms will work them in for you.